nathangoncalvesleon/nathangoncalvesleon/README.md

 - 👋 Hi, I’m @nathangoncalvesleon
 - 👀 I’m interested in jobs
-- 🌱 I’m currently learning angula
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+...

 <!---
 nathangoncalvesleon/nathangoncalvesleon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.